Kushagra-dev-hub/Drape/README.md

 ## 💡 The solution — Memento

 You do not fill forms or scroll grids.
 You **talk to Memento like a thoughtful friend**, and it does the remembering, the finding, and the paying, safely.

+Under the hood, an **OpenAI gpt-4o agent** with real tool-calling reads what you actually mean, asks only for what it is missing, and searches **live Shopify merchant catalogues over UCP** to pull real products with real **size and colour** variants, not a mock list.
+When you check out, there is **no card field anywhere in the app**.
+Memento opens **Prava**, you approve with a **passkey**, and Prava issues a **one-time credential that is scoped to that single merchant and capped at that single amount**.
+Your real card number never touches Memento or the shop, and because the spending limit lives **inside the credential and not in a prompt**, the agent literally **cannot overspend**.

+And it does not stop at reminders.
+Because it reads your **Google Calendar**, Memento knows every occasion before it arrives.
+Arm it once with a **Prava mandate** (approved a single time with your passkey, scoped to a merchant and capped with a price ceiling and a validity window) and it can then **order the gift on its own** when the day comes, much like a **UPI AutoPay**: autonomous, but always inside the limits you set.
+So the whole loop, remembering, choosing, and paying, can run **without you lifting a finger**, and still stay completely safe by design.

 ```mermaid
 flowchart LR